nemac/samab-map/README.md

-GroWNC MapViewer
+Land of Sky MapViewer
 =========

-Custom html, css & config files for the GroWNC mapviewer found at http://mapviewer.gro-wnc.org/
+Custom html, css & config files for the Land of Sky mapviewer found at TBD